el2718/FastQSL2/README.md

       rbe = qsl.rboundary mod 10
       ```
       their values mark for where **rFs, rFe** are terminated:
-      * 0 - inside the box
+      * 0 - inside the box.
+This value can appear in two cases:
+        * the field line is longer than the length with the number of **maxsteps** can reach, then increasing **maxsteps** to a large enough number can terminate the field line at a boundary
+        * the field line is closed inside the box (e.g. a circular field line)
       * 1 - $z=z_\textrm{min}$ or $r=r_\textrm{min}$
       * 2 - $z=z_\textrm{max}$ or $r=r_\textrm{max}$
       * 3 - $y=y_\textrm{min}$ or $\vartheta=\vartheta_\textrm{min}$